-Tree roots may cause damage to sewers, and problems may also occur as a result of unsuitable items being put into the sewer, for example wipes, fats, cotton buds, sanitary items as well as builders’ rubble.
+Tree roots may cause damage to sewers, and problems may also happen if things go into the sewer that don't belong there like wipes, fats, cotton buds, sanitary items and builders’ rubble.

-Flooding can also occur due to circumstances out of our control as a result of exceptional rainfall, rivers overflowing or internal plumbing issues.
+Flooding can also happen when there's exceptional rainfall, rivers overflow or if you have internal plumbing issues.

 We're continuing to invest in our pipes and network to reduce the flood risk.